Parmastega

-Parmastega is an extinct genus of tetrapod from the Devonian, dated to the earliest Famennian age (about 372 million years ago), in contrast to later fossils known from late Famennian (365–359 million years ago).
-These later fossils are considerably younger, by about 30 million years, than the earliest recorded tetrapod footprints, which presented a mystery that Parmastegas more recently described morphology from a three dimensional reconstruction has helped provide light on.
+Parmastega is an extinct genus of stem tetrapod from the Devonian, dated to the earliest Famennian age (about 372 million years ago), in contrast to later fossils known from late Famennian (365–359 million years ago).
+These later fossils are considerably younger, by about 30 million years, than the earliest recorded tetrapod footprints, which presented a mystery that Parmastegas more recently described morphology from a three dimensional reconstruction has helped provide insight on.

 One remaining mystery is what exactly it hunted.
-There were large invertebrates on land but they were not necessarily common.
-It is faintly possible it hunted other shore-resting early amphibians, but more speculative.
+There were large invertebrates on land, but they were not necessarily common.
+It is remotely possible it hunted other shore-resting early amphibians, but more speculative.
 It is also possible it hunted sea scorpions that were comfortable on both land and sea.